beanit/iec61850bean/doc/iec61850bean-user-guide.md

 * *logback-core/logback-classic* - an actual logger implementation of the slf4-api.
 It is used by the console server application to output log information.
 It can be replaced by a logger of your choice that supports the slf4j API.
 Like slf4j it is only needed for server implementations.
 License: EPLv1.0 and LGPLv2.1, http://logback.qos.ch

-* *jcalendar* - a calendar library needed by the client GUI.
-You don't need this dependency if you don't use the client gui.
-(C)1999-2011 Kai Toedter, License: LGPLv3, http://toedter.com/jcalendar/

 ### Console & GUI Applications